EBOO Machine Buyer Guide 2026: Specs & Procurement

 Step 4: Verify Compatibility with Your Existing Workflow

-If your facility is already running EBOO or EBO2 protocols on legacy equipment, verify that the device you intend to purchase is compatible with the consumables and connectors already in your workflow.
+If your facility is already running EBOO or EBO2 protocols on legacy equipment, verify that the device you intend to purchase is compatible with the Filters & Lines and connectors already in your workflow.
 Confirm:

 • Device model and year (the EBOO O3 Research Device 2026 is the current platform)